dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 	 and Log4Net.
 The ILogger Nuget package is designed to 'wrap' any of these and hide from the instrumentation code which exact logging system is being used.
-Using this wrapper makes the most sense if your goal is to 'plug into' a logging pipeline that assumes on of these logging systems.
+Using this wrapper makes the most sense if your goal is to 'plug into' a logging pipeline that assumes one of these logging systems.

 DiagnosticSource has more architectural similarity to EventSource.
 The main difference is that EventSource assumes that the data being logged will **leave the process** and thus requires that **only serializable data** be logged.
-However DiagnosticSource was designed to allow in process tools to get at very rich data.
+However, DiagnosticSource was designed to allow in-process tools to get at very rich data.
 Because the consumer is assumed to be within the same process, non-serializable types (e.g. HttpResponseMessage or HttpContext) can be passed, which gives the consumer a lot of potential data to work with.